 - Mince the onion and the carrots in your food processor until you get relatively small pieces (see step-by-step pictures).
 Add them to a pan with oilve oil.
 Then, chop the celery and the mushrooms and add them to the pan.

-- Sauté the vegetables over high heat for 5 minutes while stirring continuously.
+- Sauté the vegetables over medium-high heat for 5 minutes while stirring continuously.

 - Add the sautéed vegetables to the mixing bowl with the nut roast mixture.
 Stir until everything is well mixed.
 Transfer to a 9x5 loaf pan that you greased and lined with parchment paper.